 The following week, the Marks & Clerk team travelled to Paris, where they once again represented Meril group companies, this time before the UPC's Paris Central Division in a separate matter (EP181) involving both revocation and infringement proceedings, also in the prosthetic heart valve space.

-Collaborating once again with colleagues from Gide x Regimbeau, the Marks & Clerk team were co-lead counsel throughout the proceedings and both Jonathan Stafford and Greg Carty-Hornsby played a central role in handling oral advocacy at the forefront of the proceedings.
+Collaborating once again with colleagues from Gide x Regimbeau, the Marks & Clerk team were co-lead counsel throughout the proceedings and played a central role in handling oral advocacy at the forefront of the proceedings.
 "These cases demonstrate our ability to operate at the highest level across different UPC divisions, from specialist appellate advocacy to comprehensive first instance leadership," added Greg Carty-Hornsby.

-Jonathan and Greg were supported at the hearings by a dedicated team including Charlie Balme (Partner), Elliot Carrington (Associate), and Liam O'Connor (Associate), whose contributions were instrumental in preparing and executing the litigation strategy.
+Greg was supported at the hearings by a dedicated team including Charlie Balme (Partner), Elliot Carrington (Associate), and Liam O'Connor (Associate), whose contributions were instrumental in preparing and executing the litigation strategy.
 Mitchell Clark (Principal), Robbie Gauld (Associate), Tom Taylor (Managing Associate) and Abigail Foster (Associate) also provided invaluable support in contributing to preparation of written submissions.

 Key team members involved in these landmark proceedings: